 Medications used at home are usually taken by mouth (as capsules, tablets, sprinkles, or syrup), but some can be given rectally (into the person’s rectum).
 If the person is in the hospital with seizures, medication may be given by injection or intravenously by vein (IV).

-New diagnostic techniques, drugs and interventions are continually being introduced into neurology and brain and spine specialists at GIN are at the forefront of these advances.
-Currently the following technology tools are being used at the hospital in the diagnosis of epilepsy in addition to comprehensive clinical evaluation:
+New diagnostic techniques, drugs and interventions are continually being introduced into neurology and brain and spine specialists at BRAINS are at the forefront of these advances.
+Currently, the following technology tools are being used at the hospital in the diagnosis of epilepsy in addition to comprehensive clinical evaluation:

 Vagus nerve stimulation (VNS): Some people, whose seizures are not being well-controlled with seizure medications, may benefit from a procedure called vagus nerve stimulation (VNS).
-VNS is currently most commonly used for people over age 12 who have partial seizures that are not controlled by other methods, Various technology tools are used for diagnosing the disorders:
+VNS is currently most commonly used for people over age 12 who have partial seizures that are not controlled by other methods, Various technology tools are used for diagnosing the disorders.
+Among the diagnostic tests and tools used by doctors at BRAINS are:

 - Blood tests